johnynek/brunet/scripts/README.txt

 su
 ./socialvpn

+To stop SocialVPN, kill -INT (svpnpid)

 2) Windows XP/Vista Instructions
 --------------------------------
-Run Setup.cmd, then

-For XP, Double-click on SocialVPN.exe
+Run setup.cmd to install Virtual Network Interface

+To start SocialVPN, run start_socialvpn.cmd

+To stop SocialVPN, run stop_socialvpn.cmd

-For Vista, right-click on SocialVPN.exe and "Run as administrator"
+For Vista, right-click and "Run as administrator" for each step.

 Using SocialVPN
 ===============